Tim01010/picosrv/readme.md

 Running this should result in the device connecting to the wifi and sending its IP Address.

 ### Creating a HTTP server
-Next, let's HTTP a simple server:
+Next, let's create a simple server:

 1. Import all the neccessary tools
     ```py